Unlike all the lovely ladies in Victoria’s Secret Fashion show, the U.S. nonfarm payroll report didn’t live up to expectations.

-Instead, we ended up with an ultra slim figure of just 39,000.
+Instead, we ended up with an ultra-slim figure of just 39,000.
 This looked even worse due to the fact that October’s report was upwardly revised to 172,000.
-Unlike the fashion world, a figure inching closer to size-0 is no-go for market players!
+Unlike the fashion world, a figure inching closer to size-0 is a no-go for market players!

 Moreover, the unemployment rate spiked up to 9.8%, its highest level since April earlier this year!
 This was just as bad as Akon’s performance at the show (sorry buddy, lip-syncing just doesn’t cut it!).

 The NFP report was in sharp contrast to the ADP data that was released earlier this week, which generated some buzz by printing a rise in employment by 93,000.
 Naturally, the markets didn’t clap in approval once the show was over.Within minutes after the release, the Greenback found itself tripping on the catwalk, with EUR/USD climbing back above 1.3300 and USD/JPY falling under 83.00.

 It looks like the usual dynamics between risk and economic data risk aversion have changed.
 In the past, the dollar would rally on poor economic data due to risk aversion.